Sub-subject: Corporate Social Responsibility (Fight against corruption). Syllabus:

 “Business is not just about revenues and profits, but also to help keep our earth green, our communities healthy and help children to be smart.”
 Adi Godrej (25% of the shares of Godrej Group are engaged in philanthropy.

-Either way; it is necessary to recognize the role that develops those businesses who actually apply the Corporate Social Responsibility.
+Either way; it is necessary to recognise the role that develops those businesses who actually apply the Corporate Social Responsibility.

 Sample of the sub-subject: Corporate Social Responsibility